zonemaster/zonemaster/docs/public/using/backend/Using-Zonemaster-Backend-for-batch-testing.md

 batch=/usr/local/etc/zonemaster/profile-batch.json
 ```

-After restarting both RPCAPI daemon and Test Agent daemon (all daemons if there
+After updating the Backend configuration, restart both RPCAPI daemon and Test Agent daemon (all daemons if there are more than one of each).

-are more than one of each) a batch can be started with (using a batch file):
+Now you can start a batch with:

 ```
 $ zmb add_batch_job --profile batch --username myuser --api-key mykey --file batchfile | jq